joakim/kay/README.md

 An expression contains one (or more) message signal(s) and evaluates to the (last) signal's return value.

 A signal is a message sent to a cell.
 Expressions are used to include values as arguments in message slots.
+Messages are dynamically dispatched.

 There are no statements, only cells (senders and receivers) with fields (state) and expressions (message signals).